This article shows you how to create an SSProtect Account and start using the software.

-Organization Name Approval
+Choosing your Organization Name

 Organization Consideration: Seats

 When you create and manage a new Organization, you are the sole Administrator (though you can provision Delegates with elevated permissions).
-By default, new Organization created with Sign-Up have 5 Seats, which allows you to deploy 4 more Accounts/ Users with whom you will be working.
+By default, new Organizations created with Sign-Up have 5 Seats, which allows you to deploy 4 more Accounts/ Users with whom you will be working.

 Organization Consideration: Shared Data

 Organization peers have direct and automatic secured access to your managed content, though you must deliver it to them using any one of the traditional data sharing mechanisms available for sharing conventional application data (email, network file shares, sync and sharing applications, etc).
 As such, do not provision Users in your Organization unless they are members of your team or company, and should have access to data you intend to manage with SSProtect.